naptha/tesseract.js/docs/local-installation.md

 A string specifying the location of the `worker.js` file.

 ### langPath
-A string specifying the location of the tesseract language files, with default value 'https://tessdata.projectnaptha.com/4.0.0'.
+A string specifying the location of the tesseract language files.
 Language file URLs are calculated according to the formula `langPath + langCode + '.traineddata.gz'`.
+If `langPath` is not specified by the user, then the correct language data will be automatically downloaded from the jsDelivr CDN.

 ### corePath
-A string specifying the location of the [tesseract.js-core](https://github.com/naptha/tesseract.js-core) files, with default value 'https://cdn.jsdelivr.net/npm/tesseract.js-core@v4.0.3'.
+A string specifying the location of the [tesseract.js-core](https://github.com/naptha/tesseract.js-core) files, with default value 'https://cdn.jsdelivr.net/npm/tesseract.js-core@v5.0.0'.

-`corePath` should be set to a directory containing both `tesseract-core-simd.wasm.js` and `tesseract-core.wasm.js`.
-Tesseract.js will load either `tesseract-core-simd.wasm.js` or `tesseract-core.wasm.js` from the directory depending on whether the users' device supports SIMD (see [https://webassembly.org/roadmap/](https://webassembly.org/roadmap/)).
+If you set the `corePath` argument, be sure to set it to a directory that contains **all 4** of these files:

+1. `tesseract-core.wasm.js`
+2. `tesseract-core-simd.wasm.js`
+3. `tesseract-core-lstm.wasm.js`
+4. `tesseract-core-simd-lstm.wasm.js`

+Tesseract.js will pick the correct file based on your users' device and the `createWorker` options.

-To avoid breaking old code, when `corePath` is set to a specific `.js` file (e.g. `https://cdn.jsdelivr.net/npm/tesseract.js-core@v4.0.3/tesseract-core.wasm.js`), it will load that file regardless of whether the users' device supports SIMD or not.
+To avoid breaking old code, when `corePath` is set to a specific `.js` file (e.g. `https://cdn.jsdelivr.net/npm/tesseract.js-core@v5.0.0/tesseract-core.wasm.js`), it will load that file regardless of whether the users' device supports SIMD or not.
 This behavior only exists to preserve backwards compatibility—setting `corePath` to a specific `.js` file is strongly discouraged.
 Doing so will either result in much slower performance (if `tesseract-core.wasm.js` is specified) or failure to run on certain devices (if `tesseract-core-simd.wasm.js` is specified).